-EE\1.06 Introduction to Ecology and Environmental Sciences
+EE_1.06 Introduction to Ecology and Environmental Sciences

-Code Workload Credits Level of module Frequency of Duration EE_1.06 150 h 5 CP 1 st semester offer 1 semester Winter semester Courses Teaching time Self- study Planned group size Lecture "Introduction to Ecology": 30 h / 2 semester hours per week (SWS) 75 h / 5 SWS 75 h / 5 SWS 50 students Exercises / excursions "Introduction to Ecology ": 15 h / 1 SWS Lecture "Environr 15 h / 1 SWS Lecture "Environmental Science" 15 h / 1 SWS Exercises / Excurs "Environmental S SWS
+Code Workload Credits Level of module Frequency of Duration EE_1.06 150 h 5 CP 1 st semester offer 1 semester Winter semester Courses Courses Self-s study Planned group size Lecture "Introduc 30 h / 2 semester (SWS) ction to Ecology": hours per week 75 h / 5 SWS 75 h / 5 SWS 50 students Exercises / excurs "Introduction to I SWS sions Ecology ": 15 h / 1 Lecture "Environi 15 h / 1 SWS mental Science" Exercises / Excurs "Environmental S SWS

-- demonstrate understanding of ecological relationships between organisms and their environment at various levels of intergration. - demonstrate understanding of structural and functional relationships in organisms of the same species as well as in their interactions with other species. - appreciate biodiversity at all levels, investigate its ecological, economical and social impact, and advocate the need for its protection. - master core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - demonstrate understanding of the complex interactions of humans and ecological systems in the natural world. - interpret environmental, resource management, and sustainability conflicts from multiple perspectives. - effectively analyze and integrate the social and natural sciences to understand diverse environmental and sustainability challenges ranging from local issues to global environments. - demonstrate proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct interdisciplinary work.
+- demonstrate their understanding of ecological relationships between organisms and their environment at various levels of intergration. - demonstrate their understanding of structural and functional relationships in organisms of the same species as well as their interactions with other species. - appreciate biodiversity at all levels, investigate its ecological, economical and social impact and advocate the need for its protection. - master core concepts and methods of ecological and physical sciences and their application in environmental problem solving. - demonstrate their understanding of the complex interactions of humans and ecological systems in the natural - interpret environmental, resource management, and sustainability conflicts from multiple perspectives. - effectively analyze and integrate the social and natural sciences to understand diverse environmental and sustainability challenges ranging from local issues to global environments. - demonstrate their proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct interdisciplinary work.

-The course "Introduction to Ecology" gives an overview and fundamental knowledge about ecology, ecosystem functioning and conveys an ecological perspective to sustainability.
-Principal concepts of ecology such as population growth, species interactions, biogeography, succession, natural cycles of matter, and biodiversity are discussed with regard to their relationship to the growth of the human population, the human impact on ecosystems and the (un)sustainable use of resources.
-At the threshold between natural sciences and engineering, the complementary course "Environmental Sciences" highlights ecological and technical solutions to human impact for the three environmental compartments: water, soil and air.
+The course "Introduction to Ecology" gives an overview and fundamental knowledge of ecology and the functioning of ecosystems and conveys an ecological perspective to sustainability.
+Principal concepts of ecology such as population growth, species interaction, biogeography, succession, natural cycles of matter, and biodiversity are discussed with regard to their relationship to the growth of human population, human impact on ecosystems and (un)sustainable use of resources.
+At the threshold between natural sciences and engineering, the complementary course "Environmental Sciences" highlights ecological and technical solutions to human impact on the three environmental compartments: water, soil and air.